 Understanding a species’ natural history is a cornerstone to modern animal care in places like accredited zoos, but scientific research continues to remind us of the importance of paying attention to behavioral needs.
 In a recent paper, scientists from Lincoln Park Zoo describe the importance of providing ultraviolet (UV) light for bird species that are often housed indoors without natural, full-spectrum illumination.

-Because humans don’t see UV light, it’s easy to overlook the importance of this lighting in terms of food selection and even gender identification for these birds.
+Because humans don’t see UV light, it’s easy to overlook the importance of this lighting in terms of food selection and even sex identification for these birds.
 Seeing the world through the eyes of the animals we care for is necessary to provide the best environments to suit their needs.

 Think about that the next time you see a lone chimpanzee dressed in clothing in a television commercial.
 Are these conditions in which this species evolved?
 Does the care and housing of this animal meet the behavioral needs of this complex, intelligent species?

 The discomfort you’ve experienced viewing these situations is likely a gut reaction to the fact that the animal is “out of place.”
 That gut reaction is absolutely right.
 Chimpanzees thrive when given complex and dynamic physical environments in which they can climb, build nests and interact with other chimpanzees.